-Land Rover Special Vehicle Operations have just debuted the Land Rover Range Rover Sentinel, an armoured 4x4 that wouldn’t look out of place in a Bond film or zipping out the back door of Buckingham Palace.
+Land Rover Special Vehicle Operations have debuted the Land Rover Range Rover Sentinel, an armoured 4×4 that wouldn’t look out of place in a Bond film or zipping out the back door of Buckingham Palace.

-Incased with 1000kg worth of ballistic and blast certified armour and multi-laminated bulletproof glass, the SUV weights over 3175kg and is the first new Sentinel to be released in four years.
-To cope with the extra weight, the Sentinel’s suspension, brakes, chassis and safety features have had to be modified, with the inclusion of a supercharged 5.0-liter V8 engine that has dropped from 510 horsepower to only 375 in the name of grunting low-end torque to move such mass.
+Encased with 1,000kg worth of ballistic and blast certified armour, not to mention multi-laminated bulletproof glass, the SUV comes at a total weight of over 3,175kg.
+To cope with the extra heft, the Sentinel’s suspension, brakes, chassis, and safety features have been modified with the inclusion of a supercharged 5.0-litre V8 engine.
+Effectively, this has dropped the power output from 510 horsepower to just 375.

-The Sentinel takes a hefty 10 seconds to reach 100 km/h, but once it gets going you’d be hard pressed to stop this beast.
-It can withstand a 33-pound bomb and stop a hail of AK-47 rounds thanks to the 2-inch glass and armour.
-The 4x4 also comes with run-flat tires that enable you to keep driving for an additional 48km (if you don't exceed 80km) once the tire has been pierced.
+The Sentinel takes a considerable 10 seconds to reach 100 km/h, but once it gets going, you’d be hard pressed to stop this beast.
+Capable of withstanding a 33-pound bomb and stopping a hail of AK-47 rounds, the 4×4 also comes with run-flat tyres that enable you to keep driving for an additional 48km once the tyres have been punctured.

-The inside contains black leather interior and comes equipped with a Touch Pro Duo infotainment system with two 10-inch touch screens, extra headroom, a public address system and a special front window that can drop 5.9 inches for document deliveries, but none of the other windows open, of course.
+The interior comes equipped with a Touch Pro Duo infotainment system, two 10-inch touch screens, extra headroom, a public address system, and a special front window that can drop 5.9 inches for document deliveries.
+But interestingly enough, none of the other windows open.
 Customisable options are also available, including the addition of a siren and emergency lights.

 While it hasn’t been confirmed how much this particular iteration of the Sentinel will cost, the previous model went for $638,387.
 Not a bad price for a vehicle that’ll keep you safe from virtually any attack.
 Let’s just hope it never actually comes to that.